Boynton Beach Police Chief Michael Gregory speaks on Stanley Davis III death investigation

 WPTV spoke to the police chief by phone about the decision to hold the community meeting at St. John Missionary Church instead of the police department.

-"We just wanted to make it easy and accessible and remove any barriers for anyone having access to the venue," explained Chief Gregory.
+"We just wanted to make it easy and accessible and remove any barriers for anyone having access to the venue," Gregory explained.

 Multiple investigations continue into Davis death and police actions that occurred that day.